Your browser is not supported or outdated so some features of the site might not be available.

 Best TVs Under $1,000

 You can find a wide selection of TVs below $1,000.
-More and more high-end TVs are available for under $1,000, and even though you can usually only find 55-inch models for this price if you want the best performance, there are a few good 65-inch models available.
-Companies like TCL or Hisense make low-cost TVs with good value, so getting one of their TVs is usually a safe bet.
-Also, TVs tend to drop in price a few months after they're released, so getting an older model is a great way to find a TV in this price range.
+More and more high-end TVs are available for under $1,000, and even though you can usually only find some smaller models for this price if you want the best performance, a few good larger models are available with worse picture quality.
+Some companies make low-cost TVs with good value, so getting one is usually a safe bet.
+Also, TVs tend to drop in price a few months after release, so getting an older model is a great way to find a TV in this price range.

-We've bought and tested more than 375 TVs, and below are our recommendations for the best TVs under $1,000.
+We buy and test dozens of TVs each year, and below are our recommendations for the best TVs under $1,000.
 See our picks for the best TVs, the best TVs under $500, and the best TVs under $1,500 for more options.
-Most brands will start releasing their 2023 lineups soon, so make sure to vote on which ones you want us to buy and test first.
-If you want to find out more about the 2023 models, check out our 2023 TV lineup page.
+You can also vote on which ones you want us to buy and test.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best TV Under $1,000